 The written summary requirements will allow the public to quickly find key information about a meeting and skip to the point in the recording where an item of interest was discussed, without having to listen to the entire recording which may be hours long.
-Although a board does have the choice to record its minutes in either digital (audio or video computer file) or analog (e.g., a magnetic tape recording) format, OIP recommends that boards record in a digital format to avoid having to convert an analog recording into digital format to be able to place the recording online.
+Although a board does have the choice to record its minutes in either digital (e.g., audio or video computer file) or analog (e.g., a magnetic tape recording) format, OIP recommends that boards record in a digital format to avoid having to convert an analog recording into digital format to be able to place the recording online.

 The option to create recorded minutes does not impose any general requirement to record meetings for boards that prefer using written minutes.
 Moreover, if a board is recording a meeting solely to help it prepare written minutes and plans to delete or record over the recording once those minutes are prepared, the temporary recording need not be posted online and typically need not be retained once the board no longer needs it.

-However, for one specific type of meeting - a remote meeting held using ICT - boards are required to record the meeting "when practicable" and make the recording electronically available to the public as soon as practicable after the meeting and until the board's actual minutes (whether written or recorded) are posted on the board's website.
-This provision recognizes that it is usually easy to record an online meeting but still allows boards to skip doing so in those unusual circumstances where recording an online meeting presents a more significant challenge.
+However, for one specific type of meeting - a remote meeting held using ICT - boards are required to record the meeting "when practicable."
+The remote meeting recording provision recognizes that it is usually easy to record an online meeting, but still allows boards to skip doing so in those unusual circumstances where recording an online meeting presents a more significant challenge.
+A board must make the recording of a remote meeting electronically available to the public as soon as practicable after the meeting and until the board's actual minutes (whether written or recorded) are posted on the board's website.
+Even after minutes are posted, the law explicitly encourages a board to keep the recording online, and requires that a copy of the recording be sent to the State Archives before removing it from a board's website.